CosmoLike/cocoa/README.md

 This step may create conflicts that must be addressed before step four.

-**Step :four:**: Once you have merge recent changes made on the `main` branch, we will push to the main branch the changes made on the `xyzdev` branch by first **squashing all your changes into a single commit** as shown below
+**Step :four:**: Once the developer has merged recent changes made on the `main` branch, the developer must push to the main branch the modifications made on the `xyzdev` branch by first **squashing all your changes into a single commit** as shown below

     # (xyzdev) = developers must input the command below on the xyzdev branch.
     (xyzdev) git switch main